Current as of: March 14, 2025 - 12:16

 Highlights

-This trip is graded Activity Level 2 (Leisurely/Moderate).
-For more on our trip gradings, visit our Activity Level Guidelines page.
+This trip is graded Activity Level 2 (Easy & Moderate).
+For more information on our trip gradings please visit the Activity Level Guidelines page.
+If you have any queries about the difficulty of the trip please do not hesitate to contact us.

 It involves some long days and drives, due to the state of the roads and an attempt to make the most of our time here.
 You don’t need to be fit, although there are some walks on uneven paths, and some walks in the city are quite long.